 Responsive adaptive in Angular Dashboard layout component

-The control is provided with built-in responsive support, where panels within the layout get adjusted based on their parent element’s dimensions to accommodate any resolution which relieves the burden of building responsive dashboards.
+The control provides built-in responsive support.
+Panels within the layout adjust based on their parent element’s dimensions to accommodate any resolution, relieving the burden of building responsive dashboards.

 The dashboard layout is designed to automatically adapt with lower resolutions by transforming the entire layout into a stacked one, so that, the panels will be displayed in a vertical column.
-By default, whenever the screen resolution meets 600px or lower resolutions this layout transformation occurs.
+By default, whenever the screen resolution reaches 600px or lower, this layout transformation occurs.
 This transformation can be modified for any user defined resolution by defining the for the mediaQuery property of the component.

 The following sample demonstrates the usage of the mediaQuery property to turn out the layout into a stacked one in user defined resolution.
 Here, whenever, the window size reaches 700px or lesser, the layout becomes a stacked layout.